 - Protein: Add garbanzo beans or grilled chicken for additional protein.

-- Flavor: In the Greek community of Tarpon Springs, they add a creamy Mediterranean potato salad to the base of this salad.
+- Flavor: Add a creamy Mediterranean potato salad to the base of this salad.

 - Add-ins: Beets add an earthy flavor and added nutrition.

-Store in an airtight container in the fridge for up to 2 days.
+Store Greek salad in an airtight container in the fridge for up to 2 days.
 Avoid dressing until ready to serve to keep it crisp.

 While both salads share many of the same Mediterranean ingredients, a chopped Greek salad is cut into smaller, bite-sized pieces, making it easier to eat and more uniform in flavor in every bite.
 Traditional Greek salads, on the other hand, often feature larger chunks of vegetables and blocks of feta.